 The Montgomery Advertiser reports today that "Supreme Court candidates disagree on philosophy."

-, that State's highest court, has just begun hearing oral arguments in the consolidated same-sex marriage cases.
-You can view the oral arguments, scheduled to last for two hours, live online by clicking here
+Appellate audio-visual selections: The Court of Appeals of New York, that State's highest court, has just begun hearing oral arguments in the consolidated same-sex marriage cases.
+You can view the oral arguments, scheduled to last for two hours, live online by clicking here (Windows Media format).

 For those who are more interested in the inner workings of the U.S. Court of Appeals for the Federal Circuit, C-SPAN2 is currently broadcasting a discussion with the en banc court from the recent Federal Circuit Judicial Conference, moderated by attorney Carter G. Phillips, about the court's docket, work loads, rules and decision-making processes, etc. [Update: C-SPAN2's broadcast of this program has concluded.]

 Over the dissent of three judges, the U.S. Court of Appeals for the Federal Circuit denies rehearing en banc of case in which three-judge panel had affirmed the dismissal of a patent infringement suit against maker of "The Club" vehicle anti-theft device: Today's order denying rehearing en banc, accompanied by a dissenting opinion, can be accessed here.
 The original three-judge panel today also issued an order denying panel rehearing but clarifying its earlier decision on the merits.

 Posted at 11:50 AM by Howard Bashman